StelleeBlazer/RAG_with_GroqAPI/README.md

 ## notes
 - If Gradio fails to share the link publicly, ensure your Windows Defender or firewall is not blocking it.
 - Use a stable internet connection to access Groq API.
-- This app is for educational and prototype purposes only.

 ```